parthenon-hpc-lab/parthenon/doc/sphinx/src/tasks.rst

 internally generated ``ThreadPool`` with a single thread.

 NOTE: Work remains to make the rest of
-Parthenon thread-safe, so it is currently not recommended to use a ``ThreadPool`` with more than one thread.
+Parthenon thread-safe, so it is currently required to use a ``ThreadPool`` with one thread.

 TaskQualifier
 -------------